samwhindleton/wdiroutcomes/roadmap/week 22.md

 All of these questions and more will be covered.
 You will also have the opportunity to ask your local coach anything you want to know about them!

 ## Homework
-Homework due next Tuesday at 7 pm: [What's my Brand Worksheet](https://docs.google.com/forms/d/e/1FAIpQLSc9PPBX7vEuNaHHfgWy9JwKGFTAiogpKN917wKmgcnKEGWA8w/viewform?usp=sf_link)
+Homework due next week at 7 pm: [What's my Brand Worksheet](https://docs.google.com/forms/d/e/1FAIpQLSc9PPBX7vEuNaHHfgWy9JwKGFTAiogpKN917wKmgcnKEGWA8w/viewform?usp=sf_link)

 Review [Organizations that have hired GA DSI Graduates](https://drive.google.com/open?id=1cYV2nXvU0WT-euh6sGm6s47i13h9CJa02diME3O1Ghw)